Sustainability Management in Governance & Economic Dimension

 In 2023, the Company launched a Phishing E-mail Attack Simulation project to train employees to effectively handle and respond to phishing e-mail threats.
 This initiative is a key measure to mitigate the risk of phishing attacks.
 Furthermore, the project aims to build accurate knowledge and understanding of phishing tactics and to enhance employee vigilance in identifying suspicious emails.

-Cybersecurity and Data Privacy Training Participation (percentage)
+Percentage of Cybersecurity and Data Privacy Training Participation

-Board of Directors 100
+Board of Directors 100 100

-Executives 100
+Executives 100 100

 Complaints and Incidents of Cyber Attacks and Data Leaks